WebexCommunity/webex-node-bot-framework/README.md

 },'This is text that describes what happens when user sends phrase to bot', priority);
 ```

-* `phrase` : This can be either a string or a regex pattern.
+* `phrase` : This can be either a regex pattern or a string.
-If a string, the string is matched against the first word in the room message.
-message.
 If a regex pattern is used, it is matched against the entire message text.
+If a string, the phrase is matched if it is a substring of the room message.
+(This behavior differs slightly when run with a user token, see [Differences between Bot Accounts and User Accounts](#Bot-Accounts-vs.-User-Accounts.)).
 * `bot` : The bot object that is used to execute commands when the `phrase` is
 triggered.
 * `bot.<command>` : The Bot method to execute.